APA PsycInfo Expert Tip: Online First Publications

 The APA Style Blog has more information about citing OFPs as well as pre-published manuscripts.

-If you are creating a reference with the journal article form in APA Style CENTRAL, there is a checkbox and explanation about citing an Advance Online Publication.
+If you are creating a reference with the journal article form in Academic Writer, there is a checkbox and explanation about citing an Advance Online Publication.

 Is there a way I can search just for OFPs?
 How can I make sure they’re included in my search?